seleniumbase/SeleniumBase/help_docs/uc_mode.md

 (Note that while the special <b><code translate="no">UC Mode</code></b> breakpoint is active, you can't use <b><code translate="no">Selenium</code></b> commands in the browser, and the browser can't detect <b><code translate="no">Selenium</code></b>.)

 👤 On Linux, you may need to use `driver.uc_gui_click_cf()` to successfully bypass a Cloudflare CAPTCHA.
-If there's more than one iframe on that website (and Cloudflare isn't the first one) then put the CSS Selector of that iframe as the first arg to `driver.uc_gui_click_cf()`.
+If there's more than one Cloudflare iframe on that website, then put the CSS Selector of an element that's above the iframe as the first arg to `driver.uc_gui_click_cf()`.
 This method uses `pyautogui`.
 In order for `pyautogui` to focus on the correct element, use `xvfb=True` / `--xvfb` to activate a special virtual display on Linux.

 👤 `driver.uc_gui_click_cf(frame="iframe", retry=False, blind=False)` has three args.
 (All optional).
 The first one, `frame`, lets you specify the iframe in case the CAPTCHA is not located in the first iframe on the page.
 The second one, `retry`, lets you retry the click after reloading the page if the first one didn't work (and a CAPTCHA is still present after the page reload).
 The third arg, `blind`, will retry after a page reload (if the first click failed) by clicking at the last known coordinates of the CAPTCHA checkbox without confirming first with Selenium that a CAPTCHA is still on the page.